sparticle999/SpaceCompany/README.md

 # Changelog:

 v0.0.2
-- Not fully implemented yet
-- Removed the ability for science to be clicked - it can only be gained slowly.
 - Merged Crafting and Resources tabs
+- Reworked Science Techs
+- Balanced Science Tab
+- Removed the ability for science to be clicked - it can only be gained slowly
+- Added energy and charcoal engines
+- Added Charcoal
+- Removed Gas

 v0.0.1
-- Basic mechanics and basic Bootstrap theme
+- Basic mechanics and basic Bootstrap theme implemented
 - Initial release